lee-gwang/pruning-model-zoo/cifar/readme.md

 ## Data Pre-processing

-I used the following code for data pre-processing on ImageNet:
+I used the following code for data pre-processing on CIFAR10 & CIFAR100:

 ```python
 # cifar10